snakemake/snakemake/docs/snakefiles/rules.rst

 ~~~~~~~~~~~~~~~~~~

 Since it could be cumbersome to define these standard resources for every rule, you can set default values via the command line flag ``--default-resources`` or in a :ref:`profile <profiles>`.
-As with ``--set-resources``, this can be done dynamically, using the variables specified for the callables in the section on :ref:`snakefile-dynamic-resources`.
+As with ``--set-resources``, this can be done dynamically, using the variables specified for the callables in the section on :ref:`snakefiles-dynamic-resources`.
 If those resource definitions are mandatory for a certain execution mode, Snakemake will fail with a hint if they are missing.
 Any resource definitions inside a rule override what has been defined with ``--default-resources``.
 If ``--default-resources`` are not specified, Snakemake uses ``'mem_mb=max(2*input.size_mb, 1000)'``, ``'disk_mb=max(2*input.size_mb, 1000)'``, and ``'tmpdir=system_tmpdir'``.